ruiyuzha/online-exam-project/README.md

 # online-exam-project
 This is the final project for EE599.
 The aim of this project is to create a website which allows users to take an online exam and submit their answers.
+In this project, I used NodeJS Express Library and fs module in the backend and Bootstrap and CSS in the frontend.

 The frontend contains:
  - a home page that shows some details of exam including the number of exam question and the duration of this exam